The Chihuahua is a small dog breed, and the national symbol of Mexico. His name comes from the Mexican state of Chihuahua.

 FUN FACTS ABOUT CHIHUAHUAS

-- The Chihuahua is the smallest breed of dog, and his name came after the Mexican state of Chihuahua.
+- The Chihuahua is the smallest dog breed, and his name came after the Mexican state of Chihuahua.

 - The Chihuahua comes in two varieties: long and smooth coats.